Photoshop Halftone Dot Pattern tutorial

 Lowering the halftone dot size.

-After changing the dot size, you may need to adjust the Smoothness value as well.
-So reselect the Torn Edges filter.
+After changing the dot size, you usually need to adjust your Smoothness value to match.

 Selecting the Torn Edges filter.